bigbluey/Visualizing-Data-with-Leaflet/README.md

 * Get the Data Set:

     * The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php) page and pick a data set to visualize.
-When a data set iz clicked on, for example 'All Earthquakes from the Past 7 Days', will be given a JSON representation of that data.
+When a data set is clicked on, for example 'All Earthquakes from the Past 7 Days', will be given a JSON representation of that data.
 Use the URL of this JSON to pull in the data for the visualization

 * Import & Visualize the Data: